pchain-org/pchain-guide/pchaindoc/source/pchainclient/createchildchain.rst

 create child chain
 >>>>>>>>>>>>>>>>>>

-Suppose you are gonna create a child chain which chain id is "mychain", and you want your child chain start with one validator with minimun deposit 100k PI.
+Suppose you are gonna create a child chain which chain id is "mychain", and you want your child chain to start with one validator with minimun 100k deposit PI.

 You can create child chain by `RPC chain_createChildChain <https://github.com/pchain-org/pchain/wiki/JSON-RPC#chain_createchildchain>`_.
 ::